Hymns

 • Tonal Shifts: Hymns evolved from simple melodies to more complex harmonies, reflecting changing musical tastes.

 Hymns have a rich history and continue to inspire people around the world.
-Here are some of the most beloved hymns, along with their composers and a brief description:
+Here are some of the most beloved ones, along with their composers and a brief description:

 “Amazing Grace”: